DanRicc8081/ai-workflow-automation-portfolio/project-4-ai-content-generator/README.md

 This workflow uses automated routing and formatting steps to organize generated content before delivery through Telegram.

-Different workflow paths can be triggered depending on the type of content requested.
+Different routing paths can be triggered depending on the type of content requested.